 “Mobile internet speeds, widespread social media usage and high video consumptions are the three pillars of the opportunity in Egypt”, highlighted Fady

-In a country with population over 100 million, where half this number are connected users with annual growth of 41%, the opportunities for media industry, especially online, are massive.
-Also the enormous usage of social media plays a crucial role in news and media distribution with Facebook and Youtube are at the top successively.
+In a country with a population over 100 million, where half this number are connected users with annual growth of 41%, the opportunities for the media industry, especially online, are massive.
+Also, the enormous usage of social media plays a crucial role in news and media distribution with Facebook and Youtube are at the top successively.
 Another big opportunity for online media is the widespread of 4G networks and wide adoption of mobile internet.
 Last but not least, as a result of all these, is the steady rise consumption of video content.

 Challenges are mostly around the proper business model, which is still a mystery for most online news & media hubs.
-Despite some positive vibes in the past few years here where this industry witnessed the birth of few digital pure players (like Egyptian streets), still mostly the basic advertising model is dominant.
+Despite some positive vibes in the past few years here where this industry witnessed the birth of few digital pure players (like Egyptian streets), still, mostly the basic advertising model is dominant.
 Moreover in the TV & print media still most of the focus and investments are around traditional media although they are online (through websites, social media, mobile apps) but still in a primitive shape that doesn’t drive solid revenues.